Be a responsible pet parent

 Support spay and neuter programs

-Spay and neuter is a proven way to reduce pet overpopulation, If you already spay/neuter your companions, then consider sponsoring the spay/neuter of a cat or dog in your community, donating needed supplies, or simply making a monetary donation.
-SNAP-NC is a nonprofit organization providing high-quality, low-cost spay-neuter surgeries for pets belonging to North Carolina families in need.
+Spay and neuter is a proven way to reduce pet overpopulation, If you already spay/neuter your companions, then consider sponsoring the spay/neuter of a cat or dog in your community, donating needed supplies, or simply by making a monetary donation.
+SNAP-NC is a nonprofit organization providing high quality, low-cost spay-neuter surgeries for pets belonging to North Carolina families in need.

 Many cities are implementing legislation to ban the sale of dogs (and cats) in pet stores.
-This goes a long way to stop puppy mills and help dogs in shelters get adopted.
-Here is a list of cities by the state who have passed legislation.
+This goes a long way to not only stop puppy mills, but to help dogs in shelters get adopted.
+Here is a list of cities by state who have passed legislation.
 Don’t see your city or state?
-You can volunteer to spearhead a campaign or help an existing one reach its goal.
+You can volunteer to spearhead a campaign or, help an existing one reach its goal.

 Be a cat-vocate

-Join a local cat initiative to stabilize overpopulation by promoting trap neuter return (TNR), colony management for feral cats, and practicing responsible pet guardianship.
+Join a local cat initiative to stabilize overpopulation by promoting trap neuter return (TNR) and colony management for feral cats and practicing responsible pet guardianship.

 Donate humane traps for TNR management of feral cat colonies